Robert Jacomb-Hood: Personal life

 On 25 November 1851, Jacomb-Hood married Jane Stothard Littlewood.
-She was the daughter of George Littlewood, who was a local printer.
-The pair had met earlier the same year, because she was the governess of his cousin's children.According to their marriage certificate, they were married at St George's in the parish of Bloomsbury in Middlesex (now London).
-He is described as a civil engineer and his father a "gentleman"; neither had been previously married.
+She was the daughter of George Littlewood, who worked as a printer.
+The pair had met earlier the same year, when she was working as the governess of his cousin's children.
+According to their marriage certificate, they were married at St George's in the parish of Bloomsbury in Middlesex (now London); neither had been previously married.
+Jacomb-Hood and Littlewood had nine children, of whom two died in infancy.
+Their first child, Katie (who later took the surname Dale by marriage), was born on 27 April 1853.

-Jacomb-Hood had nine children with his first wife, of whom two died in infancy; their first child Katie (who later took the surname Dale by marriage) was born on 27 April 1853.
-Their fourth child, George Percy Jacomb-Hood, was a successful painter and illustrator, and his work included depictions of his father.
+Jacomb-Hood's fourth child, George Percy Jacomb-Hood, was a successful painter and illustrator, and his c.
+1895 painting Portrait of an Elderly Gentleman is believed to be a depiction of his father.
+It is currently held in the archives of the National Railway Museum, having been "obtained as a result of a direct claim of redundant material from the nationalised railway in 1977".
 His second son, John Wykeham Jacomb-Hood, also became a civil engineer; his career included working as the Chief Engineer of the London and South Western Railway and being elected to the Institution of Civil Engineers like his father.